 Fourth, there is a requirement of good moral character.
 All immigrants, seeking any type of benefits, must meet this standard.

 Here’s another point you should know.
 If you have any kids from this marriage or from a previous marriage and they do not have legal immigration documents, children can also seek a green card under VAWA.

 The VAWA rules look simple.
-However, Violence Against Women Act applications are submitted to a special Immigration Service Center in Vermont.
-Often, immigrants have problems putting together the evidence necessary to win their case to become permanent residents.
+Yet, immigrants often have problems putting together the evidence necessary to win their case, allowing them to become permanent residents.

 If this is your situation, do not take chances.
 Work with a lawyer experienced in VAWA immigration issues.